-If shoppers can't find your yard sale, you won't sell your stuff -- no matter how much merchandise you're offering, or for how little.
+If shoppers can't find your yard sale, you won't sell your stuff—no matter how much merchandise you're offering, or for how little.
 Yard sale advertising is crucial.
 If you don't do it, all those hours of sorting, organizing, and pricing go to waste.
-From garage sale ads to great signage, here's how to advertise your yard sale:
+From garage sale ads to great signage, here's how to advertise your yard sale.

-1. Advertise Your Yard Sale on Craigslist
+Advertise on Craigslist

 It's free to place your ad, and computer-savvy shoppers would rather browse online listings than pick up a newspaper.
 Additionally, yard sale smartphone apps and websites for finding yard sales and mapping sale routes, such as Yard Sale Treasure Map, frequently pull their results from the Craigslist garage sale section.